PenetratingShot/Ed1t/README.md

 ## Ed1t

 A really simple text editor that was made in a really short amount of time... in java... in swing.
-Yeah, not the best.

 ## Pictures

 no. im lazy

+you can check out this slideshow: https://docs.google.com/presentation/d/1khIt2EJ0po3R363Z5NFqHNVShFHXs0HbG0M34eKtN1U/edit#slide=id.g5dd21977f3_0_87

 ## Usage